mehrvarz/tremote_plugin/bin.linux.ARM6/README.md

 abc arg1
 ```

-One difference: in order to hand over multiple arguments to a plugin, you need separate your arguments with pipe characters ('|'):
+But one thing is different.
+In order to hand over multiple arguments to a plugin, you need to separate these arguments with pipe characters ('|'):

 ```
 runrtp abc-plugin.so arg1|arg2|arg3